Blog-Reference and Blog-Reference on Jun 17

 You say: “For every borrower there is a saver.”

 In this generality this is trivially true, nonetheless it is grossly misleading.
-To see this, let us take the pure consumption economy as the most elementary case as starting point (no investment, not government, no foreign trade).
+To see this, let us take the pure production-consumption economy as the most elementary case as starting point (no investment, not government, no foreign trade).
 Wage income is denoted as Yw, consumption expenditures as C.#1

 The sector balances (Sm≡Yw-C, Qm≡C-Yw) always add up to zero, i.e. Qm+Sm=0 or Qm=-Sm, that is, the business sector makes a monetary profit Qm which is equal to the household sector’s dissaving -Sm or a loss -Qm which is equal to monetary saving Sm.
 So, if the household sector dissaves it uno actu happens that the household sector becomes the borrower vis a vis the banking sector (including the central bank) and the business sector becomes the lender to the banking sector.
 When we cut the banking sector short the business sector becomes the ultimate lender to the household sector.